Bonds reign supreme, equities struggle on recession, Brexit fears

 Concerns about Brexit are already taking a toll on Europe, with the recent export slump in Germany driven mainly by weaker sales to Britain rather than the broader trade war.

-Oil prices held firm after a gain of nearly 2% in the previous session as a larger-than-expected decline in U.S. crude stockpiles helped ease worries about weakening oil demand.
+Oil prices slipped a tad after a gain of nearly 2% in the previous session.